Mazu Daoyi: Original Enlightenment

 Mazu taught that the mind is originally pure "without waiting for cleaning and wiping."
 Mazu says:

 This mind originally existed and exists at present, without depending on intentional creation and action; it was originally pure and is pure at present, without waiting for cleaning and wiping.
 Self-nature attains nirvāna; self-nature is pure; self-nature is liberation; and self-nature departs [from delusions].

 Although Mazu did not use the term, as Jia points out, this relates to the doctrine of original enlightenment (benjue).
 Indeed, Mazu said, "All of you should believe that your mind is Buddha, that this mind is identical with Buddha."

 In the famous East Asian śāstra, the Awakening of Faith, original enlightenment is situated among two other terms, "non-enlightenment" (bujue) and "actualized enlightenment" (shijue), and the three together form a cycle of religious practice.
 That is, in the Awakening of Faith, although all beings are originally enlightened, they do not recognize this fact and this constitutes non-enlightenment.
 They must therefore engage in religious practice to achieve actualized enlightenment which leads one back to one's original enlightenment.
 However, as Jia points out, Mazu's approach is different.
-Where the Awakening of Faith teaches a cycle of practice to regain original enlightenment by moving from non-enlightenment to actualized enlightenment, Mazu simplifies the cycle, emphasizing only original enlightenment.
+Where the Awakening of Faith teaches a cycle of practice of moving from non-enlightenment through actualized enlightenment and finally back to original enlightenment, Mazu simplifies the cycle, emphasizing only original enlightenment.
 Thus, one can discover that which "originally existed and exists at present" without any need for religious practice.

 Criticism of seated meditation

 A well-known story found in Mazu's biography depicts Mazu being rebuked for practicing seated dhyāna (meditation) 'to become a Buddha', by his teacher, Nanyue Huairang, who compared sitting in meditation in order to become a buddha with polishing a tile to make a mirror.
 During this famous encounter, Nanyue Huairang says to Mazu:

 Are you practicing to sit in meditation, or practicing to sit like a Buddha?
 As to sitting in meditation, meditation is neither sitting nor lying.
 As to sitting like a Buddha, the Buddha has no fixed form.
 In the non-abiding Dharma, one should neither grasp nor reject.
 If you try to sit like a Buddha, you are just killing the Buddha.
 If you attach to the form of sitting, you will never realize the principle.

-Yanagida Seizan saw this story as an indication that Mazu rejected formal sitting meditation.
+In a similar critique, Mazu says, "Originally it exists and it is present now, irrespective of cultivation of the Way and sitting in meditation.
+Not cultivating and not sitting is the Tathāgata's pure meditation."
+Yanagida Seizan saw this passage as an indication that Mazu rejected formal sitting meditation.
 According to Mario Poceski, Yanagida's stance reflects "popular views about classical Chan's rejection of formal meditation, which go back to Hu Shi's pioneering studies of Shenhui and early Chan history."
-For Poceski, the story "simply asserts that the originally existing Buddha-nature does not depend on the practice of meditation or any other spiritual exercise," a doctrinal position which can also be found in the Vimalakīrti Sūtra.
+For Poceski, this passage "simply asserts that the originally existing Buddha-nature does not depend on the practice of meditation or any other spiritual exercise," a doctrinal position which can also be found in the Vimalakīrti Sūtra.